JustinMorritt/DataSyncer/README.md

 3. Example: `datasyncer.exe Sheets .ods Output`
 4. Verbose/Debugging output: pass in fourth arg of `--verbose`
 ## Creating a Sheet
-1. Right now just use the Data.ods for reference as to how it will need to be structured
+1. Right now just use the [TesterBook.xlsx](Sheets/TesterBook.xlsx) for reference as to how it will need to be structured as well as all the functionalities that are supported

 ### Benchmarking
 ```rust